Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 [user@server_ip ~]# sudo fatlabel /dev/nvme0n1p1 EFI_SYSPART
 ```

-Once done, synchronize both partitions using the script provided.
+Once done, synchronize both partitions using the script provided in this guide.

 - Verify that the new EFI System Partition has been properly created and the system recongnises it: